Read-The-Question/rtq-review/src/pages/md/papers/highgate-school--11-plus--maths--9999--sample-paper-c.md

 <div class='workings'>
 <div class='working'>

+ABBR: It is really important to use the right units in calculations and convert where required .

 $
 \begin {aligned}
 \text {Total number of potatoes}    &= 12 \times \dfrac {\pounds 3.20} {56 \text {p}} \\\\